srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Near the top of the `ProvisioningDeviceLogic` class, locate the `_telemetryDelay` variable declaration.

     Notice that the default value for the delay is set to `1` second.
-Your next step is to integrate the code that uses device twin value to control the delay time.
+Your next step is to integrate the code that uses a device twin value to control the delay time.

 #### Task 2: Integrate Device Twin Properties